polymorphine/headers/README.md

 ### Reuse Attributes for another cookie

-Cookie object can be used as prototype for multiple Set-Cookie headers that can be created using `Cookie::withName()` method that will clone current cookie attributes with given name.
+Cookie object can be used as prototype for multiple Set-Cookie headers that can be created using `SetCookieHeader::withName()` method that will clone current cookie attributes with given name.
 When current name is passed new instance is not created, because cookie with that name will be overwritten by last header if defined multiple times.